lafnggl/Matplotlib_challenge/README.md

     * There is a correlation between weight and tumor volume.
 The heavier the mouse, the larger the tumor volume.
     * The Capomulin drug seems to have a positive impact on shrinking the overall size of the tumor overtime.
+    * The drug Infubinol had the only outlier when looking at the box plot.
+This is also significant because it had mostly mice with large tumors, so the one mouse with the smaller tumor might throw off the average for the drug overall.

 * What are some limitations of this dataset?